nanoutils/nanoutils/docs/docs/methods.md

 ```

 ::: warning
-If a path is not fully resolved, last resolved item will become an empty object
+If a path is not fully resolved, last resolved item will become empty `object`
 :::

 ## `divide`